nuna123/42BetterStuff/INCEPTION - Documentation.md

 		-it		: attach the container to an interactive terminal.
 		-d		: detach from current terminal, container ID gets printed and container runs in background.

+	- stop		: stops a detached container. takes it's ID or name.

 	- pull [img]: pull a docker image from the registry. if [RUN] doesn't find the image locally, it runs pull to search for it in online.